 I believe that what we have to do is reestablish a theology of worship, reestablish the priority of relationships, and reestablish the essential quality of thinking, reasoning, studying, learning from the Word of God.
 And I won’t give in on those because those are diseases that can literally threaten the existence of a church with spiritual AIDS.
 We’ve got to have an efficient immune system to guard those kinds of things.

 Well, am I coming through?
-You feel the beat of my heart a little bit on this?
-I have a few more things but I have to wait till next week.
+Feel the beat of my heart a little bit on this?
+I have a few more things, but I have to wait till next week.
 Let’s pray.

 Father, we thank You tonight for the joy of being together.
-What a wonderful day it’s been and I thank You for these dear people, what a joy to be with them and to share my heart.
-And, Lord, we haven’t looked deeply into Your Word tonight which is rally our life bread but these things reflect perception that will help us be motivated to look there and to know what to look for.
-So tie these things in, Lord, to the truth of Your Word so they might have substance and form and make a difference in our lives and in this church and in the church in this nation and around the world, in Christ's name.
-Amen.
+What a wonderful day it’s been, and I thank You for these dear people; what a joy to be with them and to share my heart.
+And, Lord, we haven’t looked deeply into your Word tonight, which is really our life bread, but these things reflect perception that will help us be motivated to look there and to know what to look for.